marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

     * [git](http://git-scm.com)
     * [mercurial](http://mercurial.selenic.com/)

 Centralized versioning probably still represents the mostly used approach currently.
-However, decentralized repositories enable greater flexibility as no access to the central repo is required at all time and new solutions have improved branching a lot, making it very easy to have distinct histories living at the same time.
+However, decentralized repositories enable greater flexibility as no access to the central repository is required at all time and new solutions have improved branching a lot, making it very easy to have distinct histories living at the same time.

 ## Why git?